Eggs to Flight

 This nest is on the Maurice River south of the City of Millville.
 Citizens United to Protect the Maurice River and Its Tributaries, Inc. is the steward of this nest, which is called Meadowview and was erected in 1985.
 On 5/17/03 we used a mirror to check the status of the nest, and three eggs were observed.
 Egg data for the previous 10 years at this nest site are as follows; 1993 - 2 eggs, 1994-96 - 3 eggs, 1997 - 1 egg, 1998 - 2 eggs, and 1999-2002 - 3 eggs.
 (Because this was a difficult angle to capture in a mirror we used a CU file photo here; aside from this one, all shots will be current unless otherwise noted).

 Normally the osprey lays three eggs, although in 2001 the Vanaman nest had four.
-Since 1994 we have banded 153 clutches; of these only ten have had four eggs and only three of those actually produced four chicks.
+From 1994 to 2003 we banded 153 clutches; of these only ten had four eggs and only three of those actually produced four chicks.
 Thus far, for 2003, only one nest has had four eggs.
 This photo enables you to see their eggs and coloration more closely.

 Newborn Osprey Chicks